douzifly/android-lrc-view/README.md

-LrcView can parse standard file,and display lrc file.Use single touch to seek progress and multi touch to scale font size.
+LrcView can parse and display standard lrc file.Use single touch to seek progress and multi touch to scale font size.

 Copyright 2012 (c) Xiaoyuan Lau douzifly@gmail.com